Gouty stem of Jatropha podagrica (Buddha Belly Plant)

 Besides, it has medicinal uses too.
 The roots have shown antimicrobial, antibacterial and antifungal activity as mentioned at Wiley InterScience.
 In China, it’s used for reduction of swelling, pain relief and to detoxify snakebites, while in Ghana and Nigeria, it is used as an antipyretic, diuretic, choleretic and purgative.
 In Mexico and southwestern United States, it is used to tan leather and produce a red dye.

-Wonder whether this species, J. podagrica has potential source of biofuel, like the other species, J. curcas which is cultivated commercially in many regions worldwide for production of biofuels?
+Wonder whether this species, Jatropha podagrica has the potential source of biofuel, like the other species, Jatropha curcas which is cultivated commercially in many regions worldwide for production of biofuels?

 Other external links: